Brad Jacobs: Men's career

 Jacobs was then picked up to play for his uncle, Al Harnden, with Jacobs throwing last rocks on the team.
 The team finished 5–6 at the 2007 Tim Hortons Brier.
 Jacobs participated in the 2008 Tim Hortons Brier as an alternate for another uncle, Eric Harnden.
 In 2008, Jacobs formed his own team with his cousins (Eric's sons) E. J. Harnden and Ryan Harnden as well as Caleb Flaxey.
 The team won the Northern Ontario provincial title in 2010, qualifying for the 2010 Tim Hortons Brier where they made the playoffs, the first team from Northern Ontario to do that since the 1993 Labatt Brier.
 Jacobs' team represented Northern Ontario again at the 2011 Tim Hortons Brier, where they finished with a 7–4 record, out of the playoffs.
 The team went to the Brier again in 2012, where they finished 5–6.
 The following year at the 2013 Tim Hortons Brier, they became the first team from Northern Ontario to win the Brier since 1985.
 The win gave them the right to represent Canada at the 2013 Ford World Men's Curling Championship.
 At the Worlds, Jacobs skipped the Canadian team to a silver medal, losing to Sweden's Niklas Edin in the final.
-Brad Jacobs also led his team to a 9-3 victory in the men's final of the 2014 Winter Olympics by defeating Great Britain.
+However, his team was able to win their first international championship at the 2014 Winter Olympics, winning 9–3 in the men's final over Great Britain.

 Following their Olympic success, the Jacobs rink once again made it to the Brier in 2015.
 After posting a 10-1 round robin record in first place, they won the 1 vs. 2 game sending them to the finals against the defending Brier champions, Team Canada (skipped by Pat Simmons), which they lost.
 Later in the season the Jacobs rink won their first career Grand Slam event, winning the 2015 Players' Championship.

 At the 2016 Tim Hortons Brier, the Jacobs rink once again tore through the round robin, going undefeated to finish in first place.
 However, they ran into trouble in the playoffs, losing to Newfoundland and Labrador in the 1 vs. 2 game and to Alberta in the semifinals.
 They did rebound in the bronze medal game, defeating Manitoba to finish third overall.